Idée fixe (psychology): Modern usage

 In most contexts, idée fixe refers to an obsession or a passion one fixates on.
 However, the term also has a pathological dimension, denoting serious psychological issues.
 The pathology is what is denoted in psychology and law.

-Idée fixe began as a parent category of obsession, and as a preoccupation of mind the idée fixe resembles today's obsessive-compulsive disorder.
+Idée fixe began as a parent category of obsession, and as a preoccupation of mind the idée fixe resembles today's obsessive–compulsive disorder (OCD).
 Although the afflicted person can think, reason and act like other people, they are unable to stop a particular train of thought or action.
-However, in obsessive-compulsive disorder, the person recognizes the absurdity of their obsession or compulsion, which may not be the case with an idée fixe(normally being a delusion).
+However, in obsessive–compulsive disorder, the person recognizes the absurdity of their obsession or compulsion, which may not be the case with an idée fixe (normally being a delusion).
 Today, the term idée fixe does not denote a specific disorder in psychology, and does not appear as a technical designation in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 It is still used as a descriptive term, appearing in dictionaries of psychology.